szczyglis-dev/py-gpt/docs/source/attachments.rst

 .. image:: images/v2_file_input.png
    :width: 800

 You can use attachments to provide additional context to the conversation.
-Uploaded files will be converted into text using loaders from LlamaIndex.
+By default, uploaded files are processed locally using loaders from LlamaIndex and can be converted into text and/or indexed for use as additional context.
 You can upload any file format supported by the application through LlamaIndex.
 Supported formats include:

 Text-based types: